ion2s-gmbh/oloid-website/src/introduction/README.md

 * Opensource.

 ## We call it workshop
+When we mention the developer GUI itself we are speaking of the **workshop**.

+Imagine this as your workbench, where you experiment and explore ideas.
-We call the developer GUI **workshop**.
-It's a place, where you craft your website with a lot of tools, that support your creative workflow.
+It's a place, where you craft your website until it's production ready.

 ## What is a pattern?
 You might know partials or subviews.
 Think of patterns as reusable template snippets (partials) that you can use in